induane/asinine-website/topics/articles/2020/editorial/article_38.rst

 let's be generous here and assume they're operating purely in good faith.
 Is what they want actually possible?

-The short answer is ``NO`` and the longer answer is **completely and totally impossible no matter what you legislate**.
-There is no way to actually build weaknesses in encryption that *only* our **totally trustworthy government who definitely hasn't been known to kill it's own citizens** could access.
+The short answer is **NO** and the longer answer is that it is *completely and totally impossible no matter what you legislate.* There is no way to build weaknesses in encryption that *only* our government could access.
+Whenever you see an official suggesting or pushing for a "need" to be able to unlock phones or compel companies to break encryption, what you're seeing is the literal only protection against an Orwellian technocracy under attack.
+There is no way to make encryption backdoors that can't be abused.
+It's not a question of how or 'just need to develop the technology' or anything else.
+It's as fundamental an issue as the roots of formal systems itself.
+It's not "hard", or "improbable".
+It's mathematically impossible."

-And even if they could invent this kind of encryption, which they can't, it won't actually stop any determined criminals.
+And even if they could invent this kind of encryption, **which they can't,** given what we know our own government to be capable of, it is difficult to imagine entrusting it with such power.
+Aside from that fact, it won't actually stop any determined criminals.

-I'm going to use the following code to do some demonstrations.
-This is a basic one-time-pad cipher.
-It is 100% uncrackable [#f7]_ .
+I'm going to use the following code to demonstrate this.
+I will use a basic one-time-pad cipher.
+It is 100% uncrackable (given some caveats) [#f7]_ .
 I'm not a genius but even I can understand the scheme and I can produce a secure implementation of it in a few lines of code:

 .. code-block:: python